braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ### Content Cards as Supplemental Content

+![Supplementary Content GIF][1]{: style="float:right;max-width:25%;margin-left:15px;border:0;"}

 You can seamlessly blend Content Cards into an existing feed, allowing data from multiple feeds to load simultaneously.
 This creates a cohesive, harmonious experience with Braze Content Cards and existing feed content.

 The example to the left shows a `UICollectionView` with a hybrid list of items - items that are populated via local data and also Content Cards powered by Braze.
 With this, Content Cards can be indistinguishable alongside existing content.
 Please visit our [repo](https://github.com/braze-inc/braze-growth-shares-ios-demo-app) to see examples of how to handle different types of Content Cards in the same feed.

 #### Dashboard Configuration

 This Content Card is delivered by an API triggered campaign with API triggered key-value pairs.
 This is ideal for campaigns where the card's values depend on external factors to determine what content to display to what user.
-Note that `class_type` should be known at set-up time, as seen here with the value of `class_type` set to `home_card.` These other key-value pairs are optional and can highlight custom values but the `class_type` must remain consistent.
+Note that `class_type` should be known at set-up time, as seen here with the value of `class_type` set to `tile_card.` These other key-value pairs are optional and can highlight custom values but the `class_type` must remain consistent.

+![Supplementary Content PNG][2]{: style="max-width:60%;"}

 #### Backend Explanation